Buy Breakdown Cover

 (**Information accurate as of June 2024**)

-If you are in the unfortunate position of your car being involved in a collision that was not your fault, yet the other party left without exchanging details, what should you do?
+If you are in the unfortunate position of your car being involved in a collision that was not your fault or a non-fault incident, yet the other party left without exchanging details, what should you do?

 Presuming that there have been no injuries, your priority is likely to be on the financial hit of putting the damage right - but hold fire...